Russia's war on Ukraine latest news: Millions without heat or power | Headlines

 Millions of Ukrainians were still without heat or power on Friday after the most devastating Russian air strikes on its energy grid so far, with residents warned to brace for further attacks and stock up on water, food and warm clothing.
 CONFLICT

-* NATO's Stoltenberg said there would be no lasting peace in Ukraine if Russia won the war, adding that the Western military alliance would not back down its support for Kyiv. * NATO forces took part in drills in northern Poland's Suwalki Gap , a strip of land between Belarus and the Russian enclave of Kalingrad, and of crucial significance to the security of the alliance's eastern flank.
+* NATO Secretary-General Jens Stoltenberg said there would be no lasting peace in Ukraine if Russia won the war, adding that the Western military alliance would not back down its support for Kyiv. * NATO forces took part in drills in northern Poland's Suwalki Gap, a strip of land between Belarus and the Russian exclave of Kaliningrad, and of crucial significance to the security of the alliance's eastern flank.

 * Germany said it was discussing with allies Poland's request that German Patriot air defence units be sent to Ukraine, after NATO's chief suggested the military alliance might not oppose such a move. * Russia's latest barrage killed 11 people and shut down all of Ukraine's nuclear plants for the first time in 40 years.